MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 - `/aptweaks benchmark start`
 - `/aptweaks benchmark start scenario <general|items|xp|entities|recovery>`

+If something feels wrong, run these four commands first:

+- `/aptweaks status`
+- `/aptweaks load`
+- `/aptweaks stats`
+- `/aptweaks debug <module> true`

+Reload note:

+- `/aptweaks reload` reloads the `.cfg` files
+- spawn preset JSON changes are safer with vanilla `/reload` or a restart
+- feature on/off changes may still require a restart to take full effect

 ## Learn more 📚

 The wiki is the main 12.x documentation: